PROPERTY ACQUISITION VIA PRESCRIPTION

 February 14, 2017

-Acquiring rights on real property via prescription is a legal method, allowed by the Bulgarian Law that entitles formation of ownership right on real estate.
+Acquiring rights to the real property via prescription is a legal method, allowed by the Bulgarian Law that entitles formation of ownership right on real estate.
 The acquisitive prescription consists of two general elements:

 – Expiration of certain time period as established in the Law, during which period the possession was active.